 The other major problem lies in getting content to the place where most consumers want to watch it: the living room TV.
 Netflix's "Watch Now" button first worked only on Windows PCs.
-Although the service was introduced in January 2007, the months before were fueled with speculation that the firm would partner with TiVo.
-Just one month later, TiVo announced its first streaming partner-Amazon.com.
+The months before Netflix launced streaming were fueled with speculation that the firm would partner with TiVo, but when the settop box firm announced its first streaming partner it was Amazon.
 At that point Netflix found itself up against a host of rivals that all had a path to the television: Apple had its own hardware solution in Apple TV (not to mention the iPod and iPhone for portable viewing), the cable companies delivered OnDemand through their set-top boxes, and now Amazon had TiVo.